enrico310786/action_video_autoencoder/README.md

 In this project I show how to solve a video anomaly detection task using a pretrained space-time model with on top a traditional autoencoder.

-You can read more about the project following the Medium post at:
+You can read more about the project following the Medium post at this [link](https://medium.com/@enrico.randellini/video-anomaly-detection-with-pretrained-space-time-models-d2ab529c5a26)

 In order to define a set of non anomalus clip video and another set of anomalous clips, I will consider the UCF Sports Action Dataset.
 It contains